 The Canadian Competition Bureau is currently investigating the practices of certain suppliers and retailers, including the Company, with regard to the supply and sale of commercial bread in Canada beginning in 2001.
 The Company is fully cooperating with the Competition Bureau.
 Based on the information available to date, the Company does not believe that it or any of its employees have violated the Competition Act.
 Class action lawsuits have been filed against the Company, the suppliers and other retailers regarding the allegations.

-While both the Competition Bureau investigation and the class action lawsuits are in the early stages, at this time the Company does not believe that they will have a material adverse effect on the Company's business or financial condition.
+At this time the Company does not believe that these matters will have a material adverse effect on the Company's business or financial condition.